 b) submit a formal short letter to the editor.

-There is no Article Processing Fee for letters.
+There is no Article Processing Fee for letters to the editor.

 Most JMIR journals do not currently publish "research letters" (i.e. short communications with original data), but some do (see What are the Article Types).

-Letters are not usually peer-reviewed (like original papers), but are reviewed by the author of the paper the letter comments on or critiques.
-If you are the author of a critiqued article and we sent you a letter critiquing your paper, you are asked to use the letter submission workflow to submit a reply to a letter.
-We may publish the letter and the reply of the author.
-In the letter pathway, we will not invite the author of the original letter to reply to the reply, to avoid an endless back and forth, thus such discussions are better taken to the community discussion boards.
-Letters as well as replies to letters should be short and succinct.
+Letters to the editor are not usually peer-reviewed (like original papers), but are reviewed by the author of the paper the letter comments on or critiques.
+If you are the author of a critiqued article and we sent you a letter to the editor critiquing your paper, you are asked to use the letter submission workflow to submit a reply to a letter to the editor.
+We may publish the letter to the editor and the reply of the author.
+In the letter pathway, we will not invite the author of the original letter to the editor to reply to the reply, to avoid an endless back and forth, thus such discussions are better taken to the community discussion boards.
+Letters to the editor, as well as replies to letters, should be short and succinct.

-If you decide to submit a formal "letter to the editor" which we will consider for publication in the journal, usually with a response from the author.
+If you decide to submit a formal "letter to the editor," which we will consider for publication in the journal that the article upon which it comments was originally published, it will usually come with a response from the author.
 A letter submission is done using the regular submission system.
-As "section" choose "Letter to the Editor" from the drop-down list in the submission process.
+As the "section" choose "Letter to the Editor" from the drop-down list in the submission process.

-The letter should be no more than 500 words, and should have 1-5 references, where the first one should cite the JMIR paper you are commenting on.
+The letter to the editor should be no more than 500 words, and should have 1-5 references, where the first one should cite the JMIR paper you are commenting on.

-As noted above, we will invite the original JMIR authors to review and possibly comment on / reply to your letter.
+As noted above, we will invite the original JMIR authors to review and possibly comment on / reply to your letter to the editor.
 We may publish their reply together with the letter.

-Letters must comment on a previously published JMIR article (usually not older than 6 months*) and must contain important additional information or critical questions adding value to the understanding of the published paper.
-We do not allow brief research reports as letter, please submit a brief original paper instead (APFs apply).
+Letters to the editor must comment on a previously published JMIR article (usually not older than 6 months*) and must contain important additional information or critical questions adding value to the understanding of the published paper.
+We do not allow brief research reports as letters to the editor, please submit a brief original paper/research letter instead (APFs apply).

 *While the article the letter is referring to should usually not be older than 6 months, we will consider letters that comment on important issues threatening the validity of a paper (we will ask the author to respond).

-Issues or questions to possible research misconduct should be raised with the editor by sending an email to firstname.lastname@example.org.
+Issues or questions about possible research misconduct should be raised with the editor by sending an email to firstname.lastname@example.org.

 Any other issues are better handled in a private conversation / email exchange with authors.

-Should the letter be published, it will be free of charge for the author.
-We do not publish all letters, but at a minimum will forward your letter to the author, and invite them to respond.
+Should the letter to the editor be published, it will be free of charge for the author.
+We do not publish all letters, but at a minimum will forward your letter to the editor to the author, and invite them to respond.

-If you are an author of a previously published JMIR paper wishing to add to or correct your previous paper , do not submit a letter, but a correction or addendum (may be subject to a small article processing fee).
+If you are an author of a previously published JMIR paper wishing to add to or correct your previous paper, do not submit a letter, but instead a correction or addendum (may be subject to a small article processing fee).

-Note that unlike some other journals we do not currently publish "research letters", i.e. short papers containing original research (although we do in JMIR Dermatology alone).
-Such papers should be submitted as Short Paper (the regular article processing fees apply).
-Also, if you have a substantial commentary or viewpoint on an issue, this should be submitted as "Viewpoint", not as letter to the editor (again, the regular article processing fees apply).
+Note that unlike some other journals we do not currently publish "research letters" in all of our journals, i.e. short papers containing original research (although we do in JMIR Dermatology and the Journal of Medical Internet Research).
+Such papers should be submitted as a Short Paper (the regular article processing fees apply).
+If you have a substantial commentary or viewpoint on an issue, this should be submitted as a "Viewpoint", not as a letter to the editor (again, the regular article processing fees apply).

 For staff only: (for staff) How to Handle Letters